 What’s the frequency, Kenneth (frequencies and transmission studies)

 Political economy of the radio

 History of listening

 SPECIAL ISSUE OF “THE RADIO JOURNAL”

-We invite delegates of the conference to submit their full papers no later than October 30, 2019 to be selected for a special issue of The Radio Journal, edited by the ECREA Radio Research board, to be published in the second issue of 2020.
+We invite delegates of the conference to submit their full papers no later than October 30, 2019 to be selected for a special issue of The Radio Journal, edited by the ECREA Radio Research board, to be published in the first issue of 2020 (18:1).